CliveC99/project-2-quiz/README.md

    ## **Grid issues**
 - I was having issues while using "Grid" within CSS for the placement of the answer buttons.
-   - I solved this with the help of [W3S Schools.](https://www.w3schools.com/css/css_grid.asp)
+   - I solved this with the help of [W3S Schools.](https://www.w3schools.com/css/css_grid.asp) `grid-template-columns: repeat(1, auto);` solved my issues.

   ## **Answers position**
 - I was having issues where some of the question were going outside the quiz box on smaller devices.
-  - I solved this by adding stacking the answers above each other on smaller devices.
+  - I solved this by stacking the answers above each other on smaller devices.

   ## **Form section refreshing**
 - I was having issues where the form was resetting after the user hit submit.
-  - I solved this with the help of [Stack Overflow](https://stackoverflow.com/questions/73132199/how-to-avoid-page-refresh-when-user-types-in-invalid-form-input)
+  - I solved this with the help of [Stack Overflow](https://stackoverflow.com/questions/73132199/how-to-avoid-page-refresh-when-user-types-in-invalid-form-input) `e.preventDefault();` solved the issue.

 # Added Items
    ## **FavIcon**